 Dry brushing has many potential benefits related to detoxifying the body.
 For starters, your skin benefits from thorough exfoliation, helping it feel healthy and allowing it to breathe and absorb more nutrients as the pores become unclogged.
-After some time, your skin will even feel soft without the need of lotions and oils.
+After some time, your skin will even feel soft without the need for lotions and oils.

 Even more important than healthy skin is the boost dry brushing provides to the lymphatic system, which plays a major part in the body’s immune system.
 The lymphatic system is made up of lymph nodes, ducts, and vessels that transport lymph — a colorless fluid containing white blood cells that bathes the tissues and drains through the lymphatic system into the bloodstream — throughout the body.
 Many of these lymph vessels run just below the skin, so as you brush, blood circulation to that area increases.
 This, in turn, enhances the flow of lymph through the body and helps to remove damaging toxins.

 A third benefit of dry brushing is that it helps with the removal of cellulite.
 Poor circulation is one of the root causes of cellulite formation.
 Dry brushing exfoliation stimulates your skin to produce new, fresh skin cells while removing older, dying, and dead cells.
 By removing waste and toxins, your cells function better and get the nutrients they need, thus reducing cellulite.